buildsi/splice-experiment/README.md

 $ singularity exec --home $PWD spliced-experiment_latest.sif spack python /code/scripts/generate_experiments.py splices/
 ```

+You should not have spack on your path (so it can be found in the container).
 Note that home needs to be set to somewhere that isn't actually your home to not interfere with your host configs.
 After this run, you can see example splices in [splices](splices).